 - The employee must contribute 6.5 percent of their salary to monthly social security payments

-Based on our extensive experience these are the common questions and doubts of our clients when looking to operate within the country
+Based on our extensive experience these are the common questions and doubts of our clients on entity legal compliance in Honduras:

 The following are the most common statutory appointments for Honduran legal entities:

-Yes, a Registered Office Address or local Fiscal Address is required for all entities in Honduras for the receipt of legal correspondence and Governmental visits.
+Yes, a registered office address or local fiscal address is required for all Honduras entities to receive legal correspondence and governmental visits.

 Biz Latin Hub can help you with entity annual compliance in Honduras